…And The 4 Reasons It Made Me A Better Copywriter and Businesswoman

 - “This needs to be expanded” [I love long form copy but the usual answer to this is: No, no it does not.
 Your clients do not need to know your whole life story]

 The naked truth: I’m going to be frank here.
-Unless your dad’s like Leo Burnett was, I don’t care what he thinks.
+Unless your dad/mum/sister/ partner (etc) is the second coming of Leo Burnett , I don’t care what they think.
 I really don’t.
 Really.
-I want you to be a brave woman who can communicate with her writer in a professional manner.
-Someone who can make her own decisions about her own business.
-Your dad/mum/sister/partner/friend is very likely:
+And if they’re Burnett the second, why the heck aren’t they writing your copy??
+I want you to be a brave woman who can communicate adult-style and make her own decisions about her own business.

 What I did then that I wouldn’t do now: Emailed furiously back and forth informing her, probably in a similarly snippy way, how to give proper feedback.